 Why An In-Person Meeting is Important

 With that background, we can consider the Roberts case.
-The taxpayers in Roberts requested an in-person CDP hearing in Houston.
-The tax attorney representing the taxpayers made this request by stating that he had a good rapport with the IRS settlement officers in Houston.
+The taxpayers in Roberts requested an in-person CDP hearing in Austin.
+The tax attorney representing the taxpayers made this request by stating that he had a good rapport with the IRS settlement officers in Austin.

 It isn’t stated in the case, but what the tax attorney was telling the IRS by making this request is that he was trying to avoid a rubber-stamp-type of hearing.
 It can be much harder for the IRS to say “no” in person.
 This is particularly true if the taxpayer’s circumstances are unique and collections would be unjust.

 The IRS’s Practice of Denying In-Person Meetings